This is a post for #addcym discussion tonight. Follow the #addcym hashtag on Twitter for more info.

 The reality is that in the production of the vast majority of the resources we create we are ‘standing on the shoulders of giants’, taking bits from other textbooks, ppts etc and mashing them up into something that work for us, in that school, with that particular group of students.
 The issue is that at the same time we make those resources unshareable.

 That said, if everyone in Wales shared 1% of what they produced there’d be a massive bank of ideas for others to call on, develop and improve.
-1 There are a few simple ways that we can easily make the resources we create suitable for sharing.
+[1.
+Of course, then there’s the issue of how we organise these, but that’s for another day] There are a few simple ways that we can easily make the resources we create suitable for sharing.

 1. Share the activity, not the text.